 The Benowa State High School science program seeks to develop an understanding of key concepts within each scientific discipline.

 A major emphasis of the course is to empower the students to independently explore the world around them from a scientific perspective.
-This is facilitated through the acquisition of knowledge and the development of effective communication skills and problem solving strategies.
+This is facilitated through the acquisition of knowledge and the development of effective scientific and communication skills as well as problem solving strategies.
 Students examine how scientific knowledge in each disciple change as new evidence becomes available or old evidence is re-interpreted.

-New species and inherited traits are the product of evolution
+- >New species and inherited traits are the product of

 Chemistry is the science of atomic matter, especially its chemical reactions, but also its composition, structure and properties.
 Chemistry is concerned with atoms and their interactions with other atoms, and particularly with the properties of chemical bonds.